hugogirard/formRecognizerDevOps/README.md

 ![newreposecret](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/createazureresource.png)

-Now click on the Run workflow button.
+Now click on the Run workflow button and click on the green button called **Run workflow**.

 ![newreposecret](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/run.png)

-This Github action will create in parallel the 3 environments, and build and deploy the Azure Function.
+This Github action will create in parallel the 3 environments once it's completed it will build and deploy the Azure Function and Blazor Web App.

-This is what the Github Action look like
+This is what the Github Action look like:

 ![newreposecret](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/infra.png)